eeshvardasikcm/insight-for-good-platform-adk/demo/COMMUNITY_GARDEN_VISUALIZATION.md

 * **Visual Cues:**
     * **Individual Plots:** Each plot could start as barren soil.
 As the corresponding project component is developed, the plot fills with greenery, then flowers, and finally, ripe "fruits" or "vegetables" upon completion.
-    * **Pathways:** Pathways between plots could represent the integration between different project components.
+    * **Pathways:** Pathways between plots could progress from dirt trails to stone paths, signifying the evolving integration of project components.
     * **"Weeds" for Issues:** You could even have a subtle visual cue for outstanding bugs or issues – perhaps a few "weeds" appearing in a plot that needs attention.
 This shows transparency and a proactive approach to problem-solving.

 **3. The "Abstract Botanical" Garden:**